jmeis/v2-template/README.md

 Either disable or delete the development mode trigger.

 ---
+### Using the App Preview Pull Request pipeline
+The App Preview Pull Request Pipeline enables you to benefit from additional customization stages in the Pull Request Pipeline process that will also contribute as status checks to Pull Request.
+Theses stages are:
+- build-containerize,
+- build-scan-artifact,
+- deploy-app-preview,
+- deploy-acceptance-tests

+* Audience: developers in charge of adopting the shift-left compliance PR pipeline for a given component, implementing [corresponding one-pipeline.yaml](https://pages.github.ibm.com/one-pipeline/docs/#/custom-scripts) file and requires stages like: build-containerize, build-scan-artifact, deploy-app-preview and deploy-acceptance-tests.

+* Purpose

+  - Benefit of additional stages in the PR Pipeline to perfom containerization, scan artifact(s), deployment as app preview and perform acceptance tests.

+* Prereq: you already created a compliance CI toolchain.

+* Set-up
+  - Go to the Triggers page of your CI pipeline
+  - Update the Git PR Trigger:
+    - EventListener: `app-preview-pr-listener`
+    - Save your changes

+---
 ### Learn more

 * Blog [Continuously deliver your app to Kubernetes with Bluemix](https://www.ibm.com/blogs/bluemix/2017/07/continuously-deliver-your-app-to-kubernetes-with-bluemix/)